JoshuaMoratalla/Trump_Tweets/README.md

 Trump Tweets setup a website that just showed the average sentiment score, the most recent tweets and a phrase he might say according to the sentiment score (how the population feel about him).

+The current existence of Trump Tweets is off since continuation of use requires upkeep with fees.